ePST for Students

-Problem-solving treatment (PST) is a form of psychotherapy that improves your ability to handle life's challenges.
-Depression and stress can result from your reaction to here-and-now life problems and by addressing these problems head-on, your symptoms will improve.
+PST is a form of therapy that improves your ability to handle life's challenges.
+Depression and stress can result from your reaction to here-and-now life problems.
+By addressing these problems head-on, your symptoms will improve.

 PST teaches you how to identify issues in your day-to-day life that are contributing to your stress and depression and take actions to address them.
 PST gives you skills you can use now and in the future to make you more resilient to stressful situations.
-PST has been used all over the world to treat stress and depression, and multiple clinical studies have demonstrated its effectiveness.
+PST has been used all over the world to treat stress and depression.
+Multiple clinical studies have demonstrated its effectiveness.

 How does PST work?